-Each student gets a customized statistical prediction based on his or her characteristics.
+Each student gets a customized statistical prediction based on their characteristics.
 Adjustments are done for gender, race, ethnicity, English Language Learner Status, Special Education Status, and Free/Reduced Price Lunch Status.

 Note: the statistical predictions are based on the growth of similar students from across participating districts.
 The adjustments indicated here are for illustrative purposes rather than the actual adjustments that will be used.
 The actual adjustments are calculated each year for each grade and subject based on growth of similar students during that same time-period.

 Step 3: Compare Actual Scores to Predicted Scores

 Determine whether each student exceeded or did not meet prediction, and by how much.